 Pursuant to the terms of the Asset Purchase Agreement, SAMG LLC acquired substantially all of the business and assets of the Seller, a provider of investment management and advisory services, including goodwill and the benefit of the amortization of goodwill related to such assets.
 In consideration of the purchased assets and goodwill, SAMG LLC paid to the Seller and the Principal an aggregate purchase price consisting of (1) a cash payment of \$399 (net of cash acquired) and (2) Class B units of SLP issued to the Principals of Neosho with a value equal to \$20 and an equal number of shares of Class B common stock of the Company, having voting rights but no economic interest.
 The Company determined that the acquisition-date fair value of the contingent consideration was \$1,686, based on the likelihood that the financial and performance targets described in the Asset Purchase Agreement will be achieved.
-SAMG LLC will make a payment of \$300 to the Principals of Neosho on the first anniversary of the closing date.
+SAMG LLC made a payment of \$300 to the Principals of Neosho on the first anniversary of the closing date.
 SAMG LLC will make earnout payments to the Principals of Neosho as soon as practicable following December 31, 2020, 2021, 2022 and 2023, in an amount equal to the greater of (i) \$100 and (ii) the product obtained by multiplying (x) 50% by (y) the revenue of Neosho as of such payment date less the revenue of Neosho as of the immediately preceding payment date for the prior year.
 Earnout payments will be paid 75% in cash and 25% in equity.
 The estimated fair value of contingent consideration is recognized at the date of acquisition, and adjusted for changes in facts and circumstances until the ultimate resolution of the contingency.
-Changes in the fair value of contingent consideration was based on discounted cash flow models using projected revenue for each earnout period.
-The discount rate applied to the projected revenue was determined based on the weighted average cost of capital for the Company and took into account that the overall risk associated with the payments was similar to the overall risks of the Company as there is no target, floor or cap associated with the contingent payments.
+Changes in the fair value of the contingent consideration was based on discounted cash flow models using projected revenue for each earnout period.
+The discount rate applied to the projected revenue was determined based on the weighted average cost of capital for the Company and took into account that the overall risk associated with the payments was similar to the overall risks of th

-Fair value adjustments to contingent purchase price consideration of (\$75) and (\$283) were recorded for the years ended December 31, 2020 and 2019, respectively, and are included in general, and administrative expenses in the Consolidated Statement of Operations for the years then ended.
-The Company has a liability of \$1,028 and \$1,403 for contingent consideration related to earnout payments to be made in conjunction with the Neosho Acquisition, which is included in accounts payable and accrued expenses in the Consolidated Statements of Financial Condition as of December 31, 2020 and 2019, respectively.
-During the year ended December 31, 2020, the Company made contingent purchase price payments to Neosho of \$300.
+Fair value adjustments to contingent purchase price consideration of (\$365), (\$75) and (\$283) were recorded for the years ended December 31, 2021, 2020 and 2019, respectively, and are included in general, and administrative expenses in the Consolidated

+Statement of Operations for the years then ended.
+The Company has a liability of \$563 and \$1,028 for contingent consideration related to earnout payments to be made in conjunction with the Neosho Acquisition, which is included in accounts payable and accrued expenses in the Consolidated Statements of Financial Condition as of December 31, 2021 and 2020, respectively.
+During the years ended December 31, 2021 and 2020, the Company made contingent purchase price payments to Neosho of \$100 and \$300, respectively.